Deep-MI/hipsta/README.md

 ## Installation:

-Use the following code to download this package from its github repository:
+Use the following code to download this package from its GitHub repository:

 `git clone https://github.com/reuter-lab/hippocampal-shape-tools.git`